 Here is a map pointing on the finish site:

-There will be pace bunnies at the Marathon and at the Half-Marathon.
+There are pace bunnies at the Marathon, the Half-Marathon and the Oasis 10K.

 On every starting sites, Purolator trucks will be available for participants to leave their personal belongings in a small bag.
 This bag must be clearly identified using the coupon given with your bib number.
 You can pick-up your bag at the finishing area.
 The buses will be located after the finish line on Quai Saint-André street until 3 pm.